 Today, RIOC’s given it an ungainly bastardization: Southpoint Open Space Park.
 Who says you can’t please everybody?

-But what lags in all the plans so far, besides doing nothing to save and make usable the Smallpox Hospital, is the things residents asked for.
+But what lags in all the plans so far, besides doing nothing to save and make usable the Smallpox Hospital, are things residents want.